Instacart to distribute coronavirus safety kits after workers' strike

 Warehouse, delivery and retail gig workers in the United States went on strike on Monday.
 Among the strikers were some of the roughly 200,000 workers at Instacart, according to strike organizer Gig Workers Collective.

 The U.S. death toll from the respiratory disease soared by 950 on Wednesday, marking the third day in a row of record increases.
-Another 800 deaths reported so far on Thursday increased the national toll to more than 5,600 dead, according to a Reuters tally of official data. [nL1N2BQ0QC]
+Another 800 deaths reported so far on Thursday increased the national toll to more than 5,600 dead, according to a Reuters tally of official data.
+(Reporting by Noor Zainab Hussain in Bengaluru)